 Do Not Substitute The Ingredients

-The recipe for meringue is very simple, and as such, nothing can be substituted.
-If you only have regular granulated sugar, you can pulse it in a blender to make it into fine sugar, but be careful not to go too far, as powdered sugar will not work.
+The meringue recipe is very simple, and as such, nothing can be substituted.
+If you only have regular granulated sugar, you can pulse it in a blender to make it into fine sugar, but be careful not to overprocess, as it will turn into powdered sugar, which won't work.

 Troubleshooting

-Here are some common problems with meringue and how to make sure it doesn't happen to you!
+Here are some common problems with meringue and how to avoid them!

 The meringue cracked or split - check the weight of your ingredients, as the ratio may be wrong.
-Cream of tartar adds stability to the structure, which will help avoid cracks.
-It may also be due to your oven being too hot or taking it out too soon so it couldn't dry out properly.
+Cream of tartar, vinegar, or lemon juice adds stability to the structure, helping to avoid cracks.
+It may also be due to your oven being too hot or taking it out too soon, so it couldn't dry out properly.

 The meringue goes brown - your oven is too hot.
-Check the temperature, and don't put it in before it has preheated properly.
+Check the temperature with an oven thermometer.

 Expert Tips For Making Pavlova Cake

 - Egg size will differ in weight/size by country (e.g., a large egg in the US is smaller than a large egg in the UK), and even then, they can vary within a carton.
-The only way to guarantee accuracy in the ratio of egg whites to sugar is to weigh your egg whites by the gram.
+The only way to guarantee accuracy in the ratio of egg whites to sugar is to weigh your egg whites.

-- Wipe all of your equipment with a paper towel soaked in vinegar before you begin to remove any residual traces of fat.
-So wipe out the bowl, wipe the whisk attachment, etc.
+- Wipe all your equipment with a paper towel soaked in vinegar before you start to remove any residual fat traces.
+So wipe out the bowl, wipe the whisk attachment, and so on.

 - Even if there is one tiny speck of egg yolk in your egg whites, the meringue will fail.
-Be very careful not to pierce the egg yolk as you separate the eggs.
+Be very careful not to pierce the egg yolk when separating the eggs.

 - Cornstarch is not completely essential, but it is the secret to the best pavlova marshmallow center, so you should definitely include it.